A Different Mentality

 Tim and Becky Burr, leaders of Ivy Church Academy in Manchester UK, have been helping us shape and plan a residency course to raise up and equip leaders across the growing number of areas in which Life Groups are taking root.
 Tim and Becky recently went to Zambia to gain first hand experience of Life Groups and Impact teams and to support our November EQUIP camp.
-Over 3 weeks we are sharing their thoughts and reflections.
-(Catch up on Part 1 or Part 2 here.)

 “It’s amazing what things can get done when people don’t care about who gets the glory, when people aren’t worrying about the reputation of their ministries.”

 At the end of their time in Zambia, Tim and Becky were asked what makes Dignity different to things that they have seen in the church.
 Both, Tim and Becky, reflected on the mentality of Christianity and wondered whether the way that we do church in the UK is in danger of really limiting what God wants to do through his church.